Skip to main content

 status: 200,

-headers: {
+headers: { "content-type": "application/json" },

-Modifying the original response from the server
+Modifying the real response

-const originalJson = await mock.response.json()
+const originalJson = await mock.response.json();

 return new Response(